 Full attendance and participation are required during the clinical practicum.
-Students may only have up to 4 absences out of the entire 24 week duration.
+Students may only have up to two absences out of the 14-week clinical duration.
 Students will be off on official holidays and school closures, such as semester breaks.
 These official breaks do not count against the student's attendance at the clinical sites.
-If a student misses more than 4 days, they must meet with the MLT Education Coordinator and/or the Program Director for a remediation meeting.
+If a student misses more than 2 days, they must meet with the MLT Education Coordinator and/or the Program Director for a remediation meeting.